 Do Lab Grown Diamonds Weigh The Same as Mined Diamonds?

 Yes, lab grown diamonds consist of the same chemical composition as natural diamonds, they are exactly alike even down to their carat weight.
-However, this is not the case when it comes to diamond simulants such as moissanite and cubic zirconia which weigh differently than their mined and lab grown counterparts.
-Moissanite weighs less than a diamond and cubic zirconia weighs significantly more.
+However, this is not the case when it comes to diamond simulants such as moissanite and cubic zirconia which weigh differently than their mined and lab diamond counterparts.
+Moissanite weighs less than a natural diamond, and cubic zirconia weighs significantly more.

 What Is a Good Price For a 1 Carat Diamond Ring?